rukavishnikovmihail00/testGit/README.md

 ```
    url: http://10.0.2.15:8082/artifactory
+   docker_registry: 10.0.2.15:17001
    repositories:
      files: delivery_tool.files
      docker: delivery-tool.docker
    home_dir: /home/mikhail/.jfrog
+   lic_path: /home/mikhail/artifactory.lic
 ```

-This configuration file needs to contain the Artifactory URL specified if `url` section.
+This configuration file needs to contain the Artifactory URL specified in `url` section and docker registry.
 In `repositories` section there should be a Generic repository name in `files` and Docker repository name in `docker`.
+`lic_path` is a path to your artifactory.lic file, that contains artifactory license key.
 Besides, please, specify the Docker images in `images` section and your Artifactory home directory in `home_dir`.
 _________________________________________________________________________________________________________________________